rpetrich/patrolaroid/README.md

 This results in the security agent stealing compute cycles and I/O from the host it’s scanning, which is veritably unstonkly – as is the chance that prod is borked if the agent screws up.

 ### The inspired way
-Patrolaroid avoids these problems by scanning prod instances for security problems while staying safely out of prod.
-After the engineer or admin identifies the AWS account containing the instances they want to scan, Patrolaroid then:
+Patrolaroid avoids these problems by scanning prod instances and buckets for security problems while staying safely out of prod.
+After the engineer or admin identifies the AWS account containing the resources they want to scan, Patrolaroid then:
-1. Runs from an AWS instance within the same account as the target instances
+1. Runs from an AWS instance within the same account as the target instances or buckets
 2. Snapshots each instance
 3. Uses [YARA rules](https://github.com/rpetrich/patrolaroid/tree/main/rules) to scan the instance’s filesystem for matches (and generates an alert if there is a match)
 4. Deletes the snapshot volume

-In short, Patrolaroid provides "point-and-shoot" malware scanning of AWS instances without the malware-like tactics of existing “cloud security” tools.
+In short, Patrolaroid provides "point-and-shoot" malware scanning of AWS assets without the malware-like tactics of existing “cloud security” tools.

 # Getting Started with Patrolaroid

 All you need is an AWS account and the ability to create an AWS role and EC2 instance to get Patrolaroid up and running.
-Getting started involves creating a dedicated EC2 instance for Patrolaroid in the same AWS account and availability zones as the EBS volumes you want to scan.
+Getting started involves creating a dedicated EC2 instance for Patrolaroid in the same AWS account and availability zones as the assets you want to scan.

 ## Step 1: Create an AWS role
 :cloud: Make sure to use the account and availability zone you want to scan to create the role :cloud: